RocketDerp/April14_2025/Art/ScreenPlay/German.md

 &nbsp;

 Again, 1969 Georgia, I've listened to some of the hate prizing.
-Autism can be a real wake-up call when you discover you have hyper empahty.
+Autism can be a real wake-up call when you discover you have hyper empathy.
+And what machine lust lovers are doing to humanism in flocking to Putin / Kremlin mental programming since year 2013.
+Humor-washing the abandonment of goodness.

 &nbsp;